Lukobet/Darey.io_pbl/project-1.md

 # WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS
 Welcome to your very first PBL Project
 You must be really excited to start getting your hands dirty.
-There is a lot of projects ahead, so without any delay, lest get started.
+There is a lot of projects ahead, so without any delay, lets get started.

-As you kick off your career in DevOps, you will soon realize that everything you will be doing as a DevOps engineer is around software, websites, applications etc. And, there are different stack of technologies that make different solutions possible.
+As you kick off your career in DevOps, you will soon realize that everything you will be doing as a DevOps engineer is around *software*, *websites*, *applications* etc. And, there are different stack of technologies that make different solutions possible.
 These stack of technologies are regarded as WEB STACKS.
 Examples of Web Stacks include LAMP, LEMP, MEAN, and MERN stacks.
 As you proceed in your journey, you will be required to understand and implement all of these technology stacks.
 Lets have a short close up on what a Technology stack is.

 What is a Technology stack?
 A technology stack is a set of frameworks and tools used to develop a software product.
 This set of frameworks and tools are very specifically chosen to work together in creating a well-functioning software.
 They are acronymns for individual technologies used together for a specific technology product. some examples are…